josealvarado/RemixmediaProject/README.md

 This project was done as a coding challenge for Remix Media.

 The assinged task was to "Create an app (iOS, Web or Android.
 Your choice) which allows the user to enter an input string and execute a search of imgur’s asset library.
 Filter the search results to show videos only.
-Search results should be displayed in a way that is consistent with your platform (iOS / Web / Android)
+Search results should be displayed in a way that is consistent with your platform (iOS / Web / Android)"

 Bonus Points (in no particular order):
 A way to preview videos